The Sumida Hokusai Museum

 Giga Manga: From Edo Giga to Modern Manga

 Ends in 59 days

 » Browse the past events for this venue

 Note:Open on public holiday Monday but closed on the following day.
 Closed during the New Year holidays.

-Adults ¥400, University and High School Students and Seniors over 65 ¥300, Junior High School Students and under free, Registered Disabled + 1 assistant free.
+Adults ¥400, Seniors over 65, University and High School Students ¥300, Junior High School Students and under free, Persons with Disability Certificates + 1 Companion free.
 Special Exhibition Fees may be charged separately.